7mTo/info/content/project/eulerian/index.md

 ---
-title: Example Project
+title: The Eulerian model
-summary: An example of using the in-built project page.
+summary: A comprehensive study of the Eulerian model
 tags:
 - Eulerian
 date: "2018-01-01T00:00:00Z"